Process and Schedule

 Applicants notified of decision:

-Transformation Grants: Advancing Housing for People with IDD
+Transformation Grants: Advancing Housing for People Experiencing Intellectual and Developmental Disabilities

 Program Focus:

-The lack of quality, affordable housing options for adults with intellectual and developmental disabilities (IDD) has reached a crisis in the United States.
-The Transformation Grants Program reflects our commitment to investing in person-focused housing solutions for individuals with IDD.
+The lack of quality, affordable housing options for adults who experience intellectual and developmental disabilities (IDD) has reached a crisis in the United States.
+The Transformation Grants for IDD Housing program reflects our commitment to investing in person-focused housing solutions for individuals who experience IDD.
 The program also provides funding for the exploration of new, inclusive, and community-based approaches that are affordable, scalable, and sustainable.

 Who Can Apply

-Organizations must be a registered 501(c)(3) non-profit and have a minimum of two years of successful operation.
-Organizations using a fiscal sponsor must have an agreement with the fiscal sponsor in place at least six months prior to the grant application date and the fiscal sponsor must demonstrate a five-year history of successful operation.
+Organizations must be a registered 501(c)(3) nonprofit.
+Organizations using a fiscal sponsor must have an agreement in place at least six months prior to the grant application date, and the fiscal sponsor must demonstrate a five-year history of successful operation.

 We will not consider requests for: